connor-roberts/100-days-of-code/README.md

 Closure: a bundle including a function and the values of the variables on which it depends.

-- Short (from Doglio's article above): "the function that is assigned (or returned as a value) and its associated scope"
+- Short version (from Doglio's article above): "the function that is assigned (or returned as a value) and its associated scope."

 For example, below, we assign the return value of `myFunction()` to `myPrintMessage`. `myPrintMessage` references the same object in memory as `printMessage()`.

 We can call `myPrintMessage()` because the return value of `myFunction()` doesn't just include the function.
-It returns a record containing the lexical scope of the anonymous function - i.e. the function `myPrintMessage` and the variable, `message`, on which it depends.
+It returns a record containing the lexical scope of the `printMessage` function - i.e. the function `myPrintMessage` AND the variable, `message`, on which it depends.

 ```javascript
 const myFunction = () => {